 For the first instalment in our brand new Vaping 101 series, we wanted to take things back to basics and start with the history of vaping.
 After all, what better place to start is there than at the very beginning?

-From Joseph Robinson’s original ‘electric vaporiser’ to Hon Lik’s first prototype, vaping has piqued the interest of millions and has gone on an incredible journey of reinvention and revolution, starting all the way back in 1927.
+From ancient civilisations to Joseph Robinson’s original ‘electric vaporiser’ to Hon Lik’s first prototype, vaping has piqued the interest of millions and has gone on an incredible journey of reinvention and revolution, starting all the way back in Ancient Egypt!

-New York resident, Joseph Robinson, filed a patent for an ‘electric vaporiser’.
+One of the first people to create a viable alternative to cigarettes was New York resident, Joseph Robinson, who filed a patent for an ‘electric vaporiser’ in 1927.
 The patent was granted in 1930 but the vaporiser was never manufactured.
-It’s fascinating to look at how closely this design resembles a modern day e-cigarette and the full description is hosted here by Google Patents.
+It’s fascinating to look at how closely this design resembles a modern-day e-cigarette and the full description is hosted here by Google Patents.

 The first e-cigarette becomes available to the public, consisting of an ultrasonic atomiser, plastic cartridge and battery.
 The devices hit the Chinese market first but quickly make their way to the UK, the US and the rest of the international market by the end of the year.